 You can do a chimney cleaning DIY or, rather, you can have it done by a professional sweep.
-The work of a professional sweep is to remove creosote and soot that often cause blockages in the liner of the chimney, and to find any dangerous parts that need fixing.
-They also clean the smoke damper, camber and the fireplace.
+The work of a professional sweep is to remove creosote and soot that often cause blockages in the liner of the chimney and to find any dangerous parts that need fixing.
+They also clean the smoke damper, camber, and fireplace.
 The chimney cleaning is important as it helps aid proper burning and creates safety against hazards like chimney fires.

 It is important to clean creosote since only a minimal buildup will be enough to create a fire.
-Creosote forms in the chimney liner when smoke form during wood and some gasses meet vapor inside the cooler walls of the chimney.
+Creosote forms in the chimney liner when smoke forms during wood and some gasses meet vapor inside the cooler walls of the chimney.
 Accumulation of creosote depends on your burning practices.
-Wood like pine leads to a quick buildup of creosote.
+Wood-like pine leads to a quick buildup of creosote.
 Apart from a likely fire, creosote also reduces the efficiency of your fireplace.

 When Do I Need A Chimney Cleaning and Inspection?

 Do you have performance issues with your chimney, fireplace or you are a new homeowner and need an inspection before you light your first fire?
 Then schedule an inspection and cleaning immediately and do not procrastinate as waiting can only worsen the situation leading to expensive repairs or hazards like fire.

 It is also important to carry out a chimney cleaning and inspection when you add a stove, an insert, or have upgraded your heating system.
 Such an inspection will ensure that the venting system and chimney lining are functioning well and are able to adapt to the new changes.